 5. Get Up Close

-Your iPhone is quite capable of stunning flower photography and of taking beautiful close up macro shots even without the use of special macro lenses.
-Close ups of flowers, leaves, insects and other natural objects are a wonderful way of showing the incredible detail of nature.
+Your iPhone is quite capable of stunning close-up nature photography and flower photography – even without the use of special macro lenses.
+Close-ups of flowers, leaves, insects and other natural objects are a wonderful way of showing the incredible detail of nature.